Rositagui/MIT-Blockchain/README.md

-# MIT-Recomendations
+# MIT-Blockchian
-This project works with blockchain and React to create recomendations
+This project works with blockchain and React to get start with these technologies